After the Bite: When and Why Antivenom is Used at Cook Children's

 - Faster than normal heart rate.

 “Once we know it’s a snake bite, we are immediately drawing the labs,” Miller said.
-“We will assess the bite wound.
+“We will then assess the bite wound.
 One of the things that we watch for is if the redness and swelling around the bite starts to expand rapidly.
 If it’s not a venomous snake, usually there will be a little bit of redness and swelling but it doesn’t spread."

 The initial care is administered by the Emergency Department and then the Trauma team at Cook Children’s takes over for treatment.
 An order is given if it’s determined the child needs the antivenom.
 The mixing takes 15 to 20 minutes by the pharmacist to get the antivenom ready.

 The most important factors to giving CroFab are evidence of coagulopathy (blood clotting factors out of normal range) and evidence of respiratory distress, low blood pressure and fast heart rate.

 If the patient responds to the initial dose and no allergic reaction occurs then an additional two vials will be given every six hours for three more doses.

 Miller said 90 percent of patients start to improve after that first four to six vials of Crofab.
 Most of remaining 10 percent show improvement after an additional four to six for an almost 100-percent rate.